Replied to a thread by Donna Yates and Shawn Graham (archaeo.social)

 Replied to a post by Romain LarueRomain Larue (Piaille)

 Nous avons tous pris des notes durant nos cours, nos réunions ou pendant la lecture d’un livre.
 Mais que deviennent ces notes ?
 Est-ce qu’il n’existe pas un moyen de les rendre durable dans le temps et surtout de les utiliser de façon efficace?
-Cette méthode c’est le ZETTELKASTEN, une technique inventée par NIKLAS LUHMANN pour organiser ses notes et ses observations pour en faire des livres et des articles denses et riches. https://youtu.be/1ycG6ojNPq8 #efficacité #organisation #ecrire
+Cette méthode c’est le ZETTELKASTEN, une technique inventée par NIKLAS LUHMANN pour organiser ses notes et ses observations pour en faire des livres et des articles denses et riches. https://youtu.be/1ycG6ojNPq8 #zettelkasten #efficacité #organisation #ecrire

-@ctietze @romainlarue@piaille.fr
+@ctietze @romainlarue

 Pourquoi ne pas utiliser la méthode des fiches de Roland Barthes? 😁 #FichierBoîte